CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 sub-type supported by a registered `Codec`, it will be used automatically for decoding the request and encoding the response.
 Otherwise, for backward-compatibility reasons, gRPC will attempt to use the "proto" codec.
-In an upcoming change (tracked in [this	// Update deliverypipeline_extension.md issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.
+In an upcoming change (tracked in [this issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.